cloudflare/cloudflare-docs-engine/src/content/learning/using-durable-objects.md

 ### In-memory state in a Durable Object

 Variables in a Durable Object will maintain state as long as your Durable Object is not evicted from memory.
 A common pattern is to initialize an object from persistent storage and set class variables the first time it is accessed.
-Since future accesses all go to the same object, it is then possible to return values without making a call to persistent storage.
+Since future accesses are routed to the same object, it is then possible to return any initialized values without making further calls to persistent storage.

 This is shown in the [Counter example](#example---counter) below, which is partially shown here.